FRCDashboard/FRCDashboard/README.md

     If you don't have administrator privileges, put `--user` at the end of that command.)

-If you're going to be using the preferred method of using the dashboard (as an application), you'll also need:
+If you're going to be using the preferred method of using the dashboard (as an application through Electron), you'll also need:
 * [`nodejs`](https://nodejs.com) & [`npm`](https://npmjs.com)
     * If you don't have permission to install these, see [this gist](https://gist.github.com/isaacs/579814) for a workaround.
-* Electron (to install, `cd` into dashboard directory and run `npm install`)
+* Node dependencies (to install, `cd` into dashboard directory and run `npm install`)

 ### Configuration
 * In `ui.js`, there's a large `switch` statement in the `onValueChanged()` function which controls the updating of control elements in the dashboard.
 Example NetworkTables key names are used, but you'll need to change them to match those used in your team's robot code for them to affect anything on your robot.

 #### Configuring Camera feed
-In order to run the camera, you must start an mjpg server on the RoboRIO.
+In order to run the camera, you must start an `mjpg-streamer` server on the RoboRIO.
 To install `mjpg-streamer`:

 1. Download [this installer script](https://raw.githubusercontent.com/robotpy/robotpy-wpilib/master/installer/installer.py) from GitHub.
 This script is for downloading and installing packages to the RoboRIO.
 2. While in the directory where you downloaded the installer script, run: